 Telegraphic Transfer (T/T)

-The Telegraphic Transfer is standard bank transaction, placed either through your internet bank, or in a local bank branch.
+A Telegraphic Transfer is a standard bank transaction, placed either through your internet bank or in a local bank branch.
 This payment method is accepted by all Chinese manufacturers with a bank account.
 Virtually all, that is.
 Albeit common, it offers no protection by itself, unlike the Letter of Credit, which I’ll get back to in a bit.

 That is, however, not saying that T/T is necessarily an unsafe payment method.

 We can help you manufacture products in China, Vietnam & India?